MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-sa-get-started.md

 1. Virtual entities for Finance and Operations are configured in **Microsoft Dataverse**.
 See how to configure in [Configure Dataverse virtual entities](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/power-platform/admin-reference) article.
 2. **CustomerPaymentMethodEntity** virtual entity is enabled.
 See how to enable in [Enable Microsoft Dataverse virtual entities](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities) article.
 3. Dataverse endpoint is added as a connected application in the **RCS** instance.
+See the details in [Get started with Electronic invoicing service administration - Create a connected application](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/e-invoicing-get-started-service-administration#create-a-connected-application).

 ## Country-specific configuration for the Saudi Arabian electronic invoice (SA) Electronic invoicing feature